igoramadas/anyhow/README.md

 // By default "debug" level is disabled, so this won't log anything. logger.debug("Debug something", myObject)

-// Enable only debug and error logging. logger.levels = ["debug", "error"]
+// Enable only warn and error logging. logger.levels = ["warn", "error"]

-// Now warn calls won't do anything. logger.warn("Won't log because we disabled it before") logger.debug("This will now be logged")
+// Now info calls won't do anything. logger.info("Won't log because we only enabled warn and error") logger.warn("This warn will be logged")

-// You can also call the .log method directly, passing level as the first argument. logger.log("info", "This will be called as info", someExtraObject, 123)
+// You can also call the .log method directly, passing level as the first argument.
+// Useful when using custom loggers. logger.log("info", "This will be called as info", someExtraObject, 123)
 ```